A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Flying

 The Vienna Airport will be the major hub in Austria if you are flying in from overseas.
-Most American airlines offer direct connections to Vienna and European most flights usually will land there as well.
+Most American airlines and European airlines offer direct flights to Vienna so there is no hassle getting here.
 If your wedding venue in Austria is in the west of the country, it might make sense to fly to Innsbruck instead.
 You can either transfer in Vienna and take a domestic flight to Innsbruck or take the train from Vienna airport.
-A good alternative is also to fly to Munich instead.
-A shuttle bus will take you from there to Austria in just a little over three hours.
+A good alternative is also to fly to Munich instead where you can ride a shuttle bus and reach western Austria in just a little over three hours.

 Car

 Renting a car comes with the obvious perks of more independence and personal control over your travel schedule.
-The public transportation network in Austria is extremely well developed but there are still some places - secluded mountain resorts or chalets - where it is a necessity to have a car available.
+However, the public transportation network in Austria is extremely well developed, so it makes sense to just take the train or bus.
+Renting a car only makes sense If your wedding venue is in a secluded Austrian location like a mountain resort or chalet.
 A valid driver’s license is sufficient to rent a car in Austria and an international driver’s license is not required.
-To avoid the hefty prices at the airport, we strongly recommend renting a car in town or making arrangements well ahead of your arrival.
+We recommend renting a car in town or making arrangements ahead of your arrival to avoid the hefty prices at the airport.
 Toll stickers are a must for using the highway and winter tires are mandatory for driving in the winter months.

 Train & bus

-Travelling by train is by far the best - and incidentally also the most budget-friendly way - to travel through Austria.
+Traveling by train is by far the best - and incidentally also the most budget-friendly way - to travel through Austria.
 Since the country is fairly small, you can get to almost anywhere by train in a relatively short amount of time.
 Austrian trains are known to be reliable and very comfortable with free wifi, comfy seats and on-board service.
 A nice perk is that you get to see the lush landscape out of your window and travel in peace without worrying about traffic or parking spaces.
-A bus offers similar advantages as the train with the added bonus that you will be able to reach even more remote places, villages and hiking trails.
+A bus offers similar advantages as the train with the added bonus of reaching more remote places.
 Every major city has a bus station with regular scheduled buses going to most cities and villages in Austria and its neighbors.

 Boat